Ku Klux Klan in Maine: Klan ministers

 Klan ministers were most often Methodists, and sometimes Baptists, while the Congregational and Unitarian churches openly opposed the organization.
 Many of Maine's Protestant ministers spoke at Klan rallies and at least one, Methodist pastor Arthur F. Leigh of Randolph, Maine, publicly declared himself a Klansman.
 While testifying at a public hearing of the Maine Senate in 1925 on the Barwise Bill, a measure which the Klan supported, Leigh shouted "I am a Klansman, get it!?" at which the public gallery, also packed with Klansmen, erupted.

 Previously, in 1924, the Klan Klam Bake in Trenton, Maine had a crowd of 5000 receive a lecture by a former Methodist Church pastor from Ellsworth, Maine, Rev. John Blake.
 Earlier that same year, the Baptist Church in Ellsworth had offered a "pleasing" evening sermon, "The Ku Klux Klan of God" by Rev. Walter Lyons.

 In 1926 the Rev. Milton Charles Bennett of Bangor sued Klansmen F. Herbert Hathorn of Brewer and D.D.
 Terrill of Bangor because he was discharged as pastor of the "Klan Church" of Bangor and Brewer.
 Bennett was awarded compensation.

-Other ministers associated with the Maine Klan included the Rev. George S. Robinson of Trinity Episcopal Church in Lewiston, Maine, the Rev. Nathaniel French of Auburn, Maine, the Rev. E.V.
-Allen, who was described as "The Grand Klaliff (Vice Dragon) of Maine", and the Rev. Judson P. Marvin of Portland.
+Other ministers associated with the Maine Klan included the Rev. George S. Robinson of Trinity Episcopal Church in Lewiston, Maine, the Rev. Nathaniel French of Auburn, Maine, the Rev. Eugene V. Allen, who was described as "The Grand Klaliff (Vice Dragon) of Maine", and the Rev. Judson P. Marvin of Portland.
 (Marvin's obituary in the Portsmouth (NH) Herald, March 20, 1933, p.
 7, states that he "held one of the high offices within that organization" (i.e. the Klan).
 Marvin was from Portsmouth, and the son of a former mayor.)